jundalisay/spblist/content/en/research/sarkar/microvita/chapter-03.md

 writer:
   name: PR Sarkar
   url: https://en.wikipedia.org/wiki/Prabhat_Ranjan_Sarkar
-weight: 6
+weight: 8
 ---

-Until now, scientists were under the impression that no structure can come into being without carbonic fundaments.
+Until now, scientists think that no structure can come into being without carbonic fundaments.
 That is, the survival, multiplication and decaying of any structure is not possible without carbonic locus standii.

 **Carbons and non-carbons both get their atomic structure from microvita.**

-Microvitum requires space in theory, but not in the realm of physicality.

 A carbonic framework requires space both in theory and practice.

-Microvitum is not of carbonic origin.
+But since microvitum is not of carbonic origin, it only requires space in theory, but not in the realm of physicality.

 ## The Structure of a Carbon Atom

 An atom has a nucleus around which electrons revolve.
 The weight of an atom is decided by the mass of its nucleus.

-The difference between two atoms is mainly one of nuclear difference.
+**The difference between two atoms is mainly one of nuclear difference.**

-In this respect, the mass of the satellites is of little importance.
+**In this respect, the mass of the satellites is of little importance.**

 If the nucleus of an atom is split up, tremendous energy or calories will surely be released.

 Every protozoic structure is based on carbon atoms.

 A single microvitum is insufficient to form one carbon atom.
 - But when billions of microvita get solidified, a carbon atom is formed – generally or naturally of heterogeneous nature.